Best-known for its well-made car seats, Britax launched a stroller line back in 2005 to expand its baby gear empire.

 Got two kids?
 A second seat ($170) transforms the B-Ready G3 into a double stroller.

-The 2018 G3 version of the B-Ready is really just a refresh of the 2017 G2 version in new fabrics and fashions—with one exception.
+The most recent version of the B-Ready, dubbed G3 (which debuted in 2018) is just a fashion refresh of the 2017 G2 version—with one exception.
 A new deluxe version called the B-Ready Nanotex adds an expandable canopy, adult cup holder, child tray and rain cover for $599 (or $799 with the second seat included).
 The Nanotex is only available at independent baby stores that are part of the Brixy network.

-A recent addition to the Britax line-up is the B-Free ($360.
-22.4 lbs), a tri-wheel stroller that is an upgraded version of the B-Agile (with which it shares a similar fold).
-The B-Free improves on the B-Agile with more storage (seven (!) pockets), expandable canopy, height adjustable handle and fully reclining seat.
+A recent addition to the Britax line-up is the B-Free ($359.00, 22.4 lbs), a tri-wheel stroller that is an upgraded version of the B-Lively (with which it shares a similar fold).
+The B-Free improves on the B-Lively with more storage (seven (!) pockets), expandable canopy, height adjustable handle and fully reclining seat.

 While the B-Free does have a lockable front wheel, it isn’t really designed for running and is probably more at home in the city or the mall.

 As for looks, the B-Free is either all black (BuyBuyBaby has an exclusive all black model paired with a Britax infant car seat as a travel system for $600) or black with small color pops (see right).